 Change the third paragraph (including to split it into three paragraphs) as follows:

-If the New Operating Class field in the frame that contains this element does not indicate an S1G bandindi- cates 5 GHz band, the subfields New Channel Width, New Channel Center Frequency Segment 0, and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0, and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in Table 9-313 (VHT Operation Information subfields).
+If the New Operating Class field in the frame that contains this element does not indicate an S1G band, the subfields New Channel Width, New Channel Center Frequency Segment 0, and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0, and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in Table 9-313 (VHT Operation Information subfields).

-If the New Operating Class field in the frame that contains this element indicates 6 GHz band, the subfields New Channel Width, New Channel Center Frequency Segment 0, and New Channel Center Frequency Seg- ment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0, and Channel Center Frequency Segment 1 in the 6 GHz Operation Information field in the HE Operation Infor- mation field described in 9.4.2.249 (HE Operation element).

-OtherwiseIf the New Operating Class field in the frame that contains this element indicates S1G band, the subfields New Channel Width and New Channel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width and the Channel Center Frequency in the S1G Operation Information field, described in Table 9-353 (S1G Operation Information field).
+Otherwise, the subfields New Channel Width and New Channel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width and the Channel Center Frequency in the S1G Operation Information field, described in Table 9-353 (S1G Operation Information field).
 The New Channel Center Frequency Segment 1 subfield is reserved.